Ford F-Series (tenth generation)

 The tenth generation of the Ford F-Series is a line of pickup trucks produced by Ford Motor Company from the 1997 to 2004 model years.
 The first ground-up redesign of the F-Series since 1979, the tenth generation saw the introduction of an all-new chassis and a completely new body.
 In a significant model change, the tenth generation was developed only for the F-150 (and later a light-duty F-250), with the ninth-generation F-250 and F-350 replaced by the all-new Ford Super Duty variant of the F-Series for 1999.
-Marketed as the SuperCrew, a crew-cab configuration was offered beginning with model year 2001.
+Marketed as the SuperCrew, a crew-cab configuration was also offered, beginning with the 2001 model year.

 Alongside its all-new body and chassis, the tenth-generation F-150 saw further changes to the F-Series line, including the retirement of the Twin-I-Beam front suspension (the first Ford light truck to do so), an entirely new engine lineup, and the addition of a rear door (later two) to SuperCab trucks.
 The F-150 again served as the basis for Ford full-size SUVs, as the long-running Ford Bronco was replaced by the five-door Ford Expedition for 1997, with Lincoln-Mercury introducing the Lincoln Navigator for 1998.
 For 2002, Lincoln-Mercury marketed its own version of the F-Series, introducing the Lincoln Blackwood as Lincoln's first pickup truck.

 Through its production, the model line was assembled by multiple Ford facilities in the United States, Canada, and Mexico; after its replacement in 2004, this generation was rebranded as the Ford Lobo in Mexico from 2004 to 2010 (when it was replaced by the twelfth-generation F-150).

 Development

-In late 1989, during mid-stage development of a facelift due in late 1991 for model year 1992, Ford commenced the PN-96 program on a new truck platform and designated Thomas Baughman as chief engineer.
+In late 1989, during mid-stage development of a facelift due in late 1991 for the 1992 model year, Ford commenced the PN-96 program on a new truck platform and designated Thomas Baughman as chief engineer.
 In mid-1990, Andrew Jacobson was designated as design director for the PN-96 truck program.
 By 1991, designers had developed clay models indicative of car-like styling, based on a new design theme.

 Despite the disapproval from focus groups towards "softer" styling during 1991 and 1992 in concept design clinics, Ford management backed the "aero" design philosophy.
 The end result by Bob Aikins reached in November 1992 and frozen for production in February 1993, took the aero styling further with a rounded nose on the new F-Series.
 The PN-96 mules went into testing 1993, with prototypes running from early 1994.
 Pilot production began in 1995.
 Continuing with the idea of a "smoother" design, Ford decided to upgrade the front suspension to an independent, which gives more comfort and maneuverability, leaving behind the old twin beam suspension.